General policies and principles for the Library's collections are stated in the General Collection Development Policy.

-To support the scholarship of the faculty and students of the UCSB Linguistics Department.
+The purpose of collection development in linguistics is to support UCSB Linguistics Department research and curricular programs.
 The department offers a Bachelor of Arts and a Doctorate program that covers all the core areas of linguistics.
 The collection also supports the research and study of faculty and students from other departments in the Humanities and Social Sciences.

-Subject Areas: Phonology, phonetics, morphology, syntax, semantics, anthropological linguistics, social linguistics, child acquisition, computational linguistics, language universals, linguistic theory, foreign language, and area studies.
+The primary areas collected include phonology, phonetics, morphology, syntax, semantics, anthropological linguistics, social linguistics, child acquisition, computational linguistics, language universals, linguistic theory, foreign language, and area studies.

-Chronological limits: There are no chronological limits applicable for this collection.
+There are no chronological limits applicable for this collection.

 Reprints are generally not acquired unless augmented, revised, or containing some other new intellectual material.
 Textbooks are not actively selected.